ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 ![M3L07_Fig01](imgs/M3L07_Fig01.png)
 Let us start with “graph partitioning” – a classical problem in computer science.

 Given a graph, how would we partition the nodes into two non-overlapping sets of the same size so that we minimize the number of edges between the two sets?
-This is also known as the “minimum bisection problem”.
+This is also known as the “__minimum bisection problem__”.

 The visualization at the right shows such a bisection.
 Note that there are only four edges that cross the partition boundary (red dashed line) – and each set in the partition has seven nodes.

 We can also state more general versions of this problem in which we partition the network into K non-overlapping sets of the same size, where K>2 is a given constant.

 The graph partitioning problem is important in many applications.
-For instance, in distributed computing, we are given a program in which there are N interacting threads but we only have K processors (K\<N).
+For instance, in distributed computing, we are given a program in which there are N interacting threads but we only have K processors ($K<N$).
 The interactions between threads can be represented with a graph, where each edge represents a pair of threads that need to communicate while processing.
 It is important to assign interacting groups of threads to the same processor (so that we minimize the inter-processor communication delays) and to also equally split the threads between the K processors so that their load is balanced.

 ![M3L07_Fig02](imgs/M3L07_Fig02.jpeg)

 The graph partitioning problem is NP-Complete and so we only have efficient algorithms that can approximate its solution.
 The Kerninghan-Lin algorithm – as shown in the visualization above -- iteratively switches one pair of nodes between the two sets of the partition, selecting the pair that will cause the largest reduction in the number of edges that cut across the partition.

-For our purposes, it is important to note that in the graph partitioning problem we are given the number of sets in the partition and that each set should have the same size.
-As we will see, this is very different than the community detection problem.
+For our purposes, it is important to note that _in the graph partitioning problem we are given the number of sets in the partition and that each set should have the same size.
+As we will see, this is very different than the community detection problem_.

 ## Network Community Detection
 ![M3L07_Fig03](imgs/M3L07_Fig03.png)

+In the community detection problem, we also need to partition the nodes of a graph into a set of non overlapping clusters or communities.
+But the key difference is that we do not know a priori how many sets communities exists and there is no requirement that they have the same size.
+What is the key property of its community?

+Loosely speaking, the nodes within its community should form a densely connected sub-graph.
+Of course, this is not a mathematically precise definition because it does not specify how densely the community sub graph should be.
+One extreme point wold be to require that this community is a maximally sized clique.
+In other words, a complete sub graph that cannot be increased any further.

+Here in this visualization, we see a clique based community with four orange nodes.
+This is a stringent definition however, and it does not capture the pragmatic fact that some edges between nodes of a community may be missing.
+So another way to think of its community is an approximate clique, a sub graph in which the number of internal edges, in other words, edges between nodes of the sub graph is much larger than the number of external edges, edges between nodes of that sub graph and the rest of the graph.
+This is again a rather loose definition, however, and it does not tell us which community is better.
+The purple at the left or the green at the right?

 ![M3L07_Fig04](imgs/M3L07_Fig04.png)

+In order to make the community detection problem well defined, we need to add some additional constraints.
+Before we address this question, it is good to reflect on some high level questions regarding communities.

+What if there are no real communities in a network?
+What if the network is randomly formed?
+In particular, if a network is made of random connections, it may still have some densely connected sub graphs depending on the graph density.
+It would not make sense to claim that such a network has an interesting community structure however.
+So how should we avoid discovering communities that are formed strictly by chance?
+We will return to these questions later in this lesson as well as at the next lesson.

 ![M3L07_Fig05](imgs/M3L07_Fig05.png)

+Another way to think about network communities and visualize the presence is through the adjacency matrix.
+Suppose that there are k non-overlapping groups of nodes of potentially different sizes, so that, the density of the internal connections within its group is much greater than the density of external connections.

+If we reorder the adjacency network of the network, so that the nodes of its group appear in consecutive rows, we will observe that the adjacency matrix includes k dense sub matrices one for each community.
+The rest of the adjacency matrix is not completely zeros, but it is much more sparsely populated.
+This is shown in the visualization for a network with four communities, the red, the blue, the green and the yellow.
+In this case all four communities have the same size. the probability that two nodes of the same community are connected is 50%.
+The density of the external edges is only 10%.

+For example, we also saw a reference network the connection probabilities is the same for all pairs of nodes and the total number of edges is the same as in the first row.
+Clearly the second network, the random one, doesn’t have communities, and the adjacency matrix cannot be represented in the blog structure we show earlier.

 ![M3L07_Fig06](imgs/M3L07_Fig06.png)

+In some instances of community detection problem, we’re fortunate to know the correct communities based on additional information about that data set.
+In other words, we know hte ground truth.

+A famous such case is the Zachary’s Karate Club network.
+Zachary was a sociologist that started the interactions between 34 members of a karate club in the early 1970s.
+He documented the pairwise interactions between all members of the club and he found 78 such edges pairs of members that interacted regularly outside the club.

+What made the data famous is that the president of the club and the instructor had a conflict at some point and so the club split into two groups.
+About half of the members followed the instructor into a different club.
+So we do know for this data set that there were actually two communities and we know that exact membership of its community.
+These two communities are shown in the visualization with circles versus squares.

+Today, any proposed community detection algorithm is also evaluated with the Zachary Karate club data set.
+It is a very small data set, but it is one of the very few cases in which we know the ground truth.
+The four different colors in the visualization shows the results of a community detection algorithm that we will discuss later in this lesson referred to as modularity maximization.
+Note that the algorithms detects four communities instead of two, which is the right answer.

+It manages to correctly identify two communities, the green and the orange that represent the club members that follow the instructor to a different club.
+And two other communities, the white and the purple that represents members that stayed with the club president.

 ## Community Detection Based on Edge Centrality Metrics
 ![M3L07_Fig07](imgs/M3L07_Fig07.jpeg)